The Beginner’s Guide to Email Design With Examples

 Mockups of six different types of email layout

-Let's demystify the most common component in an email layout:
+Check out the most common components in an email layout:

-• Pre-header: It's the part that comes before the main header and usually contains the brand logo, navigational links, or 'view in browser link.
+• Pre-header: It's the part that comes before the main email header and usually contains the brand logo, navigational links, or view in browser link.

 • Top fold/hero: This is the part visible to the reader on their screen without scrolling.
-This part should capture the attention and compel readers to either click on the CTA (if it's in the top fold) or scroll to the reader further.
+This part should capture the attention and compel readers to either click on the CTA (if it's in the top fold) or scroll further.

-• Email footer: The email footer is the bottom part of the email and often contains information like the social share button, unsubscribe link, privacy policy, brand address, etc.
+• Email footer: The email footer is the bottommost part of the email and often contains information like the social share button, unsubscribe button, link to the privacy policy, company information, etc.

 Main elements of an email layout: Brand logo, header, copy, and email footer